siouan/frontend-gradle-plugin/README.md

 The plugin provides the task type `org.siouan.frontendgradleplugin.infrastructure.gradle.RunNpx` that allows creating a custom task to run a npx command.
 The `script` property must be set with the corresponding [npx][npx] command.
-Custom tasks will fail if the `yarnEnabled` property is `true`, to prevent unpredictable behaviours with mixed installation of dependencies.
+Custom tasks will fail if the `yarnEnabled` property is `true`, to prevent unpredictable behaviors with mixed installation of dependencies.

 The code below shows the configuration required to display npx version: